 What is the simulation and data analysis software status for the experiment?
 Has readiness for expedient analysis of the data been demonstrated?
 What is the projected timeline for the first publication?

 We will use standard GlueX calibration and software, and analysis will be completed within the GlueX framework.
-Our group already has a dedicated generator to First publication anticipated to be within a year.
-Group has abundance of experience analyzing short range correlations with electron beams in other experiments and a strong track record for early publications.
+Our group already has a dedicated Monte Carlo event generator.
+We anticipate that our first publication will be achieved within a year of data taking.
+Our group has an abundance of experience analyzing short range correlations with electron beams in other experiments and a strong track record of rapid publications.
 The strategy is to first analyze channels for np-dominance:

 γ + p 0 + p and γ + n - + p: 2 particle final state, lowest cross section